The Girl Who Drank the Moon: Plot

 Xan gets weaker and weaker each year as Luna's thirteenth birthday approaches.
 Luna, who can communicate with a crow, and Xan occasionally travel to the city to see the people, but not to the town where babies are abandoned.
 When Xan rescues another baby, Antain, who has followed the procession, sees her, but the elder council does not believe him when he tells them about her.
 Ignatia, who possesses magic and is the leader of the Sisters, to which Ethyne once belonged, spies on Luna's mother, whose grief keeps her alive.
 Antain and Ethyne have since had a child that is to be sacrificed, but since they cannot bear to lose him, Antain decides to go to the forest and kill Xan.
-Ignatia, after talking with Antain's uncle, follows him to kill Antain, so that he cannot tell the townspeople what he saw when they return.
-Luna's mother witnesses the conversation between Gherland, a member of the council, and Ignatia by transforming into a cockroach.
+Ignatia, after talking with Antain's uncle who was also the grand elder of the council of elders named Gherland, follows him to kill Antain, so that he cannot tell the townspeople what he saw when they return.
+Luna's mother witnesses the conversation between Gherland, a member of the council, and Ignatia by transforming into a beetle.

 While on the way to get the abandoned baby, Xan meets Antain, who accidentally wounds her, forcing her to travel with him.
 Luna discovers through a letter that Xan sealed her magic away and follows her with her crow along with Glerk and Fyrian, who unexpectedly starts to grow.
 Luna gets lost in the forest despite having a map she painted herself, which has the sentence "she is here, she is here, she is here", the same sentence her mother always mutters.
 While Antain and Xan, Ignatia, Luna and her group, and Luna's mother, who escaped from her cell the day Antain left, are in the forest, the cloud of grief that hung over the town and affected the mindset of the people, starts to vanish.
 This cleanses the people of their grief, causing them to ask questions and start having dreams of their children, who they presumed to be dead.

 Ethyne, who was once a member of the Sisters and loathes Ignatia, who loathes her in turn, starts a rebellion with help from the Sisters, who are her friends.
 The council members disapprove of this and send Gherland to talk to Ethyne, but she rebuffs him.

 Luna soon meets with Ignatia and barely escapes with the help of Luna's mother's paper birds, which seem to know her.
 Xan learns the truth about why the townspeople abandon their youngest babies and feels immense guilt for being unable to see past the cloud of grief and not question the situation more.